-Bring 3-4 different looks for and actor headshot session (4-6 looks if you booked an extended photo session).
+Bring 3-4 different looks for and actor headshot session (or 4-6 looks if you booked an extended photo session).
 Even if your end goal is just two photos (one commercial and one dramatic) it’s best to have options.
-Please don’t bring your whole wardrobe as we'll end up using up shooting time trying to sort through your clothes.
+Please don’t bring your whole wardrobe as we'll end up using session time trying to sort through your clothes.

 Bring a variety of necklines and fabric textures.
 Simple tops are best, and keep wardrobe options in line with your brand.